 In order to achieve its objective the fund may invest in units of investment funds including but not limited to: Empire Life segregated funds, ETFs, externally managed segregated and/or mutual funds, and other investments.
 For a list of the Empire Life segregated funds in which the fund currently invests, if any, please refer to the fund's fund facts document.
-The target asset mix for the fund is 80% equities and 20% fixed income.
-The fund will be monitored and re-balanced at the discretion of the portfolio manager consistent with the fund's investment objective and target asset mix.
-The fund may enter into repurchase transactions, reverse repurchase transactions or securities lending transactions.
+The target asset mix for the Dividend Balanced Fund is 80% equities and 20% fixed income.
+The fund will be monitored and re-balanced at the discretion of the investment manager consistent with the fund's investment objective and target asset mix.

-Interest rate movement risk, credit risk, general derivatives risk, fund in fund risk, large investor risk, business risk, market risk, sovereign risk, foreign currency risk, special equities risk, trust investment risk, ETF risk, and repurchase and reverse repurchase transactions and securities lending risks.
+Interest rate movement risk, credit risk, general derivatives risk, fund in fund risk, large investor risk, business risk, market risk, sovereign risk, foreign currency risk, special equities risk, trust investment risk and ETF risk.